abby1635/CS30/Objective Processing-Java/README.md

 # Object Orientated Programming through Processing-Java
 Learning OOP through the Processing Driver and .pde or Pure-Java Classes

-**Thank-you** to Keven Workman and his effort in putting out this organization
+**Thank-you** to Keven Workman and his effort in putting out this organization, and answering my emails
 - <a href="https://web.archive.org/web/20160403191056/http://staticvoidgames.com/tutorials/basicJava/fromProcessingToJava">Click Here for his Archived Website for Using Processing and Pure Java</a>

 Table of Contents